DixelU/SAF-LEP/README.md

   ```bash
   route add <SERVER_PUBLIC_IP> mask 255.255.255.255 <YOUR_REAL_GATEWAY_IP> metric 1
   ```
+  - TODO: Add this into windows tap device initialiser /shrug

 - Then start the client, pointing to the server's public IP and setting the gateway to the VPN server's virtual IP:
   ```bash